Black List 2021 Features Kanye West and Shania Twain Biopics, Wild Mickey Rourke ‘Masked Singer’ Adventure

 Mentions: 16

 “Worst.
 Dinner.
-Ever.” by: An estranged father and son have to survive terrorists, explosions, and, most terrifying of all, dinner with each other.
+Ever.” by Jack Waz: An estranged father and son have to survive terrorists, explosions, and, most terrifying of all, dinner with each other.

 Manager: Fourth Wall (Russell Hollander)